googleads/googleads-python-lib/README.md

 ####Where can I find the pydocs?

-Our Pydoc can be found [here](http://googleads.github.io/googleads-python-lib).
+Our pydocs can be found [here](http://googleads.github.io/googleads-python-lib).

 ####Caching authentication information